x3dom/x3dom/doc/guide/tutorial/aopt.rst

 	aopt -i <input.foo> -F Scene:maxtris(5000),flat(true),calcnormals(false),centerBB(50) -x <output>.x3d

 Note: Depending on the operation the internal tree optimization method chooses, not all parameters are used!
-Boolean values can be both 0/1 and false/true.
+Boolean values can be both, 0/1 and false/true.